If you do woodworking either as a profession or hobby, your workshop is definitely incomplete if you don’t have at least a planer to work with.

 - Produces snipes

-The cutter-head have two knives that yield visible results when it runs through the wood.
+The cutter-head has two knives that yield visible results when it runs through the wood.

 - Very affordable